syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Working-with-DataForm.md

 {% endhighlight %}

-#### Handling reading and writing values to and from the data object
+#### Handling reading and writing values to and from the dictionary

-By default, the value will be shown in editor by getting it from the data object and after editing, the data object will be committed with the new value.
+By default, the value will be shown in editor by getting it from the dictionary and after editing, the modified value will be committed with the new value.
 If you want to customize the value, you should override [GetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~GetValue.html) and [SetValue](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager~SetValue.html) methods in [DataFormItemManager](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataForm.XForms~Syncfusion.XForms.DataForm.DataFormItemManager.html).

 Here, the value is reading and writing from/to dictionary instead of the data object.